Skonor/gsoft_demo/gsoft_diffusion/README.md

 ### Inference

-Once you have trained a model using above command, the inference can be done using the following script.
-The 'prompts' argument should be passed as a one string of prompt devided by #.
+Once a model has been trained using the above command, inference can be performed using the following script.
+The 'prompts' argument should be passed as a string of prompts separated by #.

 ```bash
 export MODEL_NAME="stable-diffusion-2-base"